Spaniards make-do and mend as crisis reshapes consumerism

 Britons and Americans have long rummaged through charity shops, where donated items are sold to raise funds for the needy.
 The charity model is different in Spain where churches redistribute donated items directly to the poor.

 Even this is changing.
-Non-governmental organization Humana now has 26 charity stores in Spain, compared with 17 in 2009.
+Non-governmental organisation Humana now has 26 charity stores in Spain, compared with 17 in 2009.

 “It’s true that we’ve seen an increase in the number of clients in our stores in recent years... although the average spend per client has fallen, in part, because of the economic situation,” Humana spokesman Ruben Gonzalez said.